atata-framework/atata.io/components/content/currency.md

 Represents any element containing currency content.
-Default search is performed by the label (if is declared in the class inherited from `TableRow`, then by column header).
+Default search is performed by the label.
+The default format is `"C2"` (e.g. $123.45).

 ```html
 <span id="price">$1,054.50</span>